Planning ahead for after the birth

 A new role and identity for you

-Becoming a mother for the first time can have a massive impact on how you feel about yourself.
-You may love your new role straight away or you may struggle to adjust to the changes.
-If you were working before and enjoyed your job, it can be hard to lose that identity and become what some people call “just a mum”.
-For others, being a mum is really satisfying because it feels like the most important job in the world.
-It’s OK to have a mix of these feelings.
+If you were working before and enjoyed your job, it can be hard to lose that and become what some people call “just a mum”.
+For others, being a mum feels like the only job in the world.
+It’s OK to have a mix of these feelings, too.

 “I got really annoyed about having this baby attached to me all the time and a little girl running around, clinging to my legs.
 I felt very trapped by motherhood, which I’d never felt before, so I was really sad about it.”

-Laura, mum of one
+Laura, mum of 1

 Loving your baby

-Frankie, mum of three
+Stephanie, mum of one

 Living on less money

-Most women who have been working face a drop in income when they go on maternity leave (or stop work completely).
-This can be very stressful.
-There are lots of different maternity and parenting benefits and tax credits available.
+There are lots of parenting benefits available.
 You can find out about them at Maternity Action or Gov.uk.

 Changes to your relationship with your partner

 Many couples find that their relationship changes a lot after having a baby.
-Going from a couple to a family is a huge change and this can put a lot of strain on a relationship.
+Going from being a couple to a family is a huge change and it can put a lot of strain on a relationship.
 Looking after the baby means you have much less time for each other.
-There can be arguments over money and who does what in the house.
-Some women find they lose interest in sex for a long time after having a baby, which can also put pressure on your relationship.

 Both of you have a new role to get used to, and it’s easy to lose patience with each other when both of you are exhausted.
-If you are at home with your baby your partner may be jealous of you having all that time together and see you as ‘doing nothing’ all day.
-You may be jealous of him going out and getting a break from the baby.
+If you are at home with your baby, your partner may be jealous of you having all that time with them and frame it as you ‘doing nothing’ all day.

 Coping as a single parent

-If you are a single parent, it’s very important to think about who you can ask for emotional and practical support in the months after your baby’s born.
-You may also need to sort out financial support and contact arrangements with the baby's father, and work out your own options for the future.
-You can get information and support from single parents charity Gingerbread.
+You may also need to sort out financial support and contact arrangements with your baby’s other parent, and work out your options for the future.
+You can get help from single parents charity Gingerbread.

 Making new friends

-Being at home with a new baby can be lonely if you’re by yourself with no adult company all day.
-Many women find that their pre-baby friends are not available during the day or are not on the same wavelength any more.
-It can make a big difference to how you feel if you meet other parents by going to local groups or activities for parents and children in your area.
-You can find out about groups from your health visitor or children’s centre, or there may be exercise classes or even parent-and-baby cinema screenings.
-There are also lots of internet forums for new mums.
+It can make a big difference to how you feel if you meet other parents by going to local groups or for parents and children.
+You can find out about local groups from your health visitor or children’s centre.

 Edie, mum of one